adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

 <img src="/resources/2016/11/specs_executed.png" width="440" height="187">

 Studying Haskell taught me a few things about recursion.
 The head and tail concept is essential to make the code simple and neat.
 Without that it would have been a lot more noisier.
 Whenever I used recursion before, I always felt I needed an accumulator.
-I felt I needed something I could jump to and investigate when something went wrong.
+I wanted something I could jump to and investigate when something went wrong.
 I would have written the filter function like this before:

 ```ruby
 def self.filter(f, (head, *tail), accumulator=[])